vpeterson/otda-mibci/README.md

 You will find here all the codes and instructions you need in order to reproduce the experiments performed in "Transfer Learning Based on Optimal Transport for MI-BCI", by Victoria Peterson, Diego H. Milone, Dominik Wyser, Olivier Lambercy, Roger Gassert and Ruben Spies.

+In MIOTDAfunctions.py you will find all the defined functions implemented for learning the mapping, the training subset as well as choosing the best regularization parameters.

-We provide here two examples, each one for each online testing scenario considered in our study.
+Two notebook examples are provided, each one for each online testing scenario considered in our study.

 ## Requeriments
 ### (Python 3)